Nobodyworld/app-accounting-modular/ARCHITECTURE_OVERVIEW.md

   context.
 The telemetry adapters already label metrics by module path, making it straightforward to add tenant labels in the future.
-* **Automation hooks** – Extension manifests surface capabilities so automation agents can decide which module to invoke.
+* **Automation hooks** – Extension manifests surface capabilities so automation agents can decide which module to invoke, while explicit contracts document the callable surfaces available to agents.
 Coupled with the incident response guidelines in `AUTOMATION.md`, this enables future agentic tooling to safely orchestrate new connectors.
+* **Release automation** – `tools.release_manager` underpins `make release`,
+  which bumps semantic versions and seeds changelog/release notes to keep provenance tight as the platform evolves.